Membrane: Nanofiltration (NF)

-Nanofiltration is also known as “loose” RO and can reject particles smaller than 0,002 µm.
+Nanofiltration is also known as "loose" RO and can reject particles smaller than 0.002 μm.
 Nanofiltration is used for the removal of selected dissolved constituents from wastewater.
 NF is primarily developed as a membrane softening process which offers an alternative to chemical softening.

 Likewise, nanofiltration can be used as a pre-treatment before directed reverse osmosis.
 The main objectives of NF pre-treatment are: (1). minimize particulate and microbial fouling of the RO membranes by removal of turbidity and bacteria, (2) prevent scaling by removal of the hardness ions, (3) lower the operating pressure of the RO process by reducing the feed-water total dissolved solids (TDS) concentration.

 Reverse osmosis (RO)

 Reverse osmosis is commonly used for desalination.
 As well, RO is commonly used for the removal of dissolved constituents from wastewater remaining after advanced treatment with microfiltration.
 RO excludes ions but requires high pressures to produce deionized water (850–7000 kPa).
 RO is the most widely used desalination technology because of its simplicity of use and relatively low energy costs compared with distillation, which uses technology based on thermal processes.
 Note that RO membranes remove water constituents at the ionic level.
 To do so, most current RO systems use a thin-film composite (TFC), mainly consisting of three layers: a polyamide layer, a polysulphone layer and a polyester layer.